Expensent

 The verification trap, step by step

 1. 1.Gmail will not let a filter forward to any address that isn't already on your verified list (Settings → Forwarding and POP/IMAP).
-Personal Gmail caps the list at 20 verified addresses.
+Personal Gmail caps the list at 20 forward-to-address filters.

 2. 2.To add receipts@expensify.com, Gmail sends a confirmation code email to that address and asks you to paste it back into Settings.